lsuyogya/ReconInternship/README.md

   2. Remarks
   3. Amount
      that displays the data user submitted in debit or credit forms.
+     > - Put red background for debit and green background for credit in the table to differentiate the data.
 - Link to another page when user clicks on date of the table.
   1. User can see the expenses and earnings of that particular date in this page.